XanaduAI/strawberryfields/doc/installing.rst

 Notebook downloads
 ===================

-Two of the tutorials provided in the documentation, boson sampling and Gaussian boson sampling, are also provided in the form of interactive Jupyter notebooks:
+Two of the tutorials provided in the documentation, quantum teleporation and Gaussian boson sampling, are also provided in the form of interactive Jupyter notebooks:

-1. :download:`BosonSampling.ipynb <../examples/BosonSampling.ipynb>`
+1. :download:`QuantumTeleportation.ipynb <../examples/QuantumTeleportation.ipynb>`

 2. :download:`GaussianBosonSampling.ipynb <../examples/GaussianBosonSampling.ipynb>`